convalise/unity-material-symbols/README.md

 Download the package from the [latest release](https://github.com/convalise/unity-material-symbols/releases/latest) and import into your project as usual.

-On Unity 2018 or lower, you might need to delete the `asmdef` files inside the Scripts and Editor folders.
+On Unity 2018 or lower, you might need to delete the `asmdef` files inside the Scripts folder.

 ### Usage